 Characteristictype | Characteristic types (groups) | https://www.waterqualitydata.us/Codes/Characteristictype?mimeType=xml | ||

 Characteristicname | Characteristic names.
-A good choice for using paginated results so that hundreds of results are not returned. | https://www.waterqualitydata.us/Codes/Characteristicname?mimeType=xml | ||
+A good choice for using paginated results so that hundreds of results are not returned | https://www.waterqualitydata.us/Codes/Characteristicname?mimeType=xml | ||

 providers | The names of the Data Sources for the Water Quality Portal | https://www.waterqualitydata.us/Codes/providers?mimeType=xml |